Sketchware-Pro/Sketchware-Pro-Website/docs/Blocks/Block/creating-block.md

 description: This is a guide for creating blocks in Sketchware pro.
 sidebar_position: 1
 ---
-To create Block in Sketchware pro you need to know some terms of Block.
+To create a Block in Sketchware Pro, you need to know some terms related to Blocks.

 ## Create a Block in Sketchware
 Step 1: Go to Sketchware and click on 3 dots.